JiHong88/suneditor/README.md

                           class: '__se__customClass'
                       }
                   ]
-textStyles      : You can apply custom style or class to selected text.
+textStyles      : You can apply custom class to selected text.
                   ex(using a class)) '.sun-editor-editable .__se__customClass'
                                      '.sun-editor .__se__customClass' // If you want to apply styles to menu items as well Default value: [